 Special meetings of the Board may be called by the Chair, provided that each member receives notice of such meeting at least 48 hours prior to such meeting in person, by telephone, or in writing.

 3. Work Sessions:

-At the discretion of the Chair, the Board may hold a work session to discuss agenda items in advance of a regular or special meeting, pre-established period of time, and the Board shall issue a Notice of Possible Quorum at least 24 hours before the commencement of such period.
-Members of the Board are not required to visit the site simultaneously.
+At the discretion of the Chair, the Board may hold a work session to discuss agenda items in advance of a regular or special meeting,

 4. Site Visits: